FlUxIuS/blerp/README.md

 encrypted=1, authenticated=0, bonded=1
 ```

-### Central Impersonation {#ci-testbed}
+### Central Impersonation

 > Expected Time: 1 minute

-If proceeding immediately after the Peripheral Impersonation attack, you must reset both boards and repeat the [Initial Setup](#testbed-setup) phase before starting.
+If proceeding immediately after the Peripheral Impersonation attack, you must reset both boards and repeat the steps from the initial setup phase before starting.
 The board that was previously the Central will now act as the attacker.
 Power cycle the Central, then enter the following commands to configure it for the attack:
 ```sh
 # Spoof the Legitimate Central's Address
 spoof-address addr=00:1A:79:FF:EE:DD addr_type=public